-Medicare beneficiaries must keep the same plan type or choose one with lesser benefits.
-For example, a Plan F enrollee can switch to any 2010 Medicare Supplement Plan A-N, except for an Innovative Plan F).
+Medicare beneficiaries must keep the same plan type or choose one with fewer benefits.
+For example, a Plan F enrollee can switch to any Plan F or any other available Medicare supplement plan A-N.

-- Do not cancel the current Medigap policy until the new Medigap policy is issued.
-You may have to pay two premiums for one month to ensure a smooth transfer from the old to new policy.
+- Do not cancel your current Medigap policy until the new Medigap policy is issued.
+You may have to pay two premiums in a one-month period to ensure a smooth transfer from the old policy to the new policy.

-- Switching mid-year from one Medigap Plan F High Deductible policy to another will restart the high deductible under the new carrier’s policy contract.
-Consider the annual deductible before switching policies.
+- Switching mid-year from one Medigap High Deductible policy to another will restart the deductible under the new carrier policy.
+Please consider the annual deductible before changing policies.